-Cashew butter – I so love the slight sweetness of cashew butter which makes it such a great base for a dressing with salty additions.
+Cashew butter – The sweetness of cashew butter makes it such a great base for a dressing with salty additions.
 Many similar recipes call for soaking cashews for hours.
 Using cashew butter makes this recipe much faster and easier but it can be pretty pricey.
 For a more affordable option, use peanut butter.
-If you are nut-free sesame tahini is an excellent substitute.
+If you are nut-free, sesame tahini is an excellent substitute.

 Coconut Aminos is similar to soy sauce in that it is fermented but from coconut instead of soy.
 I find soy sauce to be way too overpowering and salty.
 Coconut aminos are much milder and less salty but still add that tangy fermented flavor.